If you’re looking to take your music production to the next level, you’re in the right place.

 The attack and release controls on a compressor determine how quickly the compressor responds to the input signal and how long it takes to return to its initial state.

-• For drums Use a fast attack and release to emphasize the transient energy and create a punchier sound.
+- For drums 一 Use a fast attack and release to emphasize the transient energy and create a punchier sound.

-• For vocals Use medium attack and release setting to help maintain the natural dynamics while controlling the overall level.
+- For vocals 一 Use medium attack and release setting to help maintain the natural dynamics while controlling the overall level.

 These controls are crucial in shaping the sound of parallel compression, as they can impact the transient response and the overall character of the compressed signal.